Virtual Symposium: ABC Access To Care Initiative: Overcoming Disparities and Gaps in the Diagnosis and Treatment of Familial Hypercholesterolemia

 METHOD OF PARTICIPATION & REQUEST FOR CREDIT

 During the period January 20, 2021 through January 20, 2022, participants must read the learning objectives and faculty disclosures, study the educational activity, obtain a score of 75% or better on the post-test, and complete the evaluation.
-Upon completing, your certificate will be emailed.
+Upon completing, your certificate will be available for print.
 For questions about receiving certificates, please contact us at CMHC_Eval@cardiometabolichealth.org.

 For questions about the accreditation of this activity, please visit www.pimed.com.